 This 90-credit graduate program combines required courses and field experiences, leading to a Master of Arts degree.
 The program is fully accredited by CACREP (Council on Accreditation of Counseling & Related Educational Programs).
 Coursework is offered in a combination of face-to-face classes (which meet one evening a week), hybrid classes (meet face-to-face 5 times a quarter and the other weeks are online), and distance learning classes (completely online).
 Face-to-face classes meet in Everett, WA at the Everett University Center on the campus of Everett Community College.

-To review the academic plan/schedule of classes for a full-time student, please click here.
+To review the academic plan/schedule of classes for a 2-year, 3-year, or 4-year student, please click here.

 Comprehensive Examination Required